coreytan00/passbankgit/README.md

 _____________________________________________
 How to Run:

-Clone the repo to your desired location.
+Clone the repo or download the zip to your desired location.

-On CLI, navigate to the location cloned and run ' python passwordbank.py ' to begin the program.
+On CLI, navigate to the location and run ' python passwordbank.py ' to begin the program.

 Yay